Saatva Graphite Mattress Topper review in brief

 Off-gassing experiences will vary from person to person (some customer reviews specify that they didn't notice any odors at all).
-However, if you'd rather bypass any potential off-gassing odors, go for the latex Saatva Mattress Topper.
+However, if you'd rather bypass any potential off-gassing issues entirely, go for the latex Saatva Mattress Topper.
 As we explain in our feature on what is mattress off-gassing, organic materials like latex contain little to no volatile organic compounds (VOCs) that yield that characteristic 'chemical' smell.

 Should you buy the Saatva Mattress Topper?

 A Saatva Mattress Topper is an opportunity to experience the luxury feel of a Saatva bed at a much more affordable price than a whole new mattress.
 If your current mattress is too firm or doesn't keep you cool enough during sleep, adding a Saatva topper should make a noticeable difference.

-Regarding the graphite-infused memory foam topper we tested, we highly recommend it for most back sleepers who tend to overheat.
+We'd recommend the graphite foam topper specifically to back sleepers who tend to overheat.
 It yields superb pressure relief and regulates temperature very well so we were comfortable all night long.
 Side and stomach sleepers, however, may find their hips sink too much, and would be better off picking something firmer (perhaps the latex model).
 Heavyweight sleepers might want to consider thicker and firmer alternatives than any of Saatva's offerings.